 After several misguided attempts to use his vivid imagination and quick mouth to cause trouble, an Expressive Arts teacher encouraged him to put them to better use, which resulted in him writing and directing a play called THE NEIGHBOURS.
 A satiric comedy about the then-new debate regarding the legalization of Class A drugs, and the effects it has a on a group of recent school-leavers, it had three performances and actually turned out to be quite popular.

 However, Dominic didn't do much to capitalize on this.
 In college, he studied for a GNVQ in Business, as well as getting an honorary doctorate in Getting Drunk & Doing Stupid Things.
 His work in the latter eventually ended him up in front of a guidance counselor.
 And it was she who suggested about enrolling on the Film & Media course, a notion he initially rejected.
-But after attending a screening of CITIZEN KANE, as with so many others previously, Dominic gained a whole new appreciation for the medium and its possibilities, and it dawned on him that he could possibly do some interesting work in it.
+But he eventually gained a whole new appreciation for the medium and its possibilities, and it dawned on him that he could possibly do some interesting work in it.

 Whilst he was still a student, Dominic worked as a stagehand on several low-budget theatre productions, including BRIGADOON and AN INSPECTOR CALLS.
 He also spent a few months during his gap year as a runner at The Mailbox, the BBC's West Midlands base.
 His first big break came when he was offered the chance to spend two weeks in Los Angeles working for an English producer, cutting together a teaser trailer for a prospective feature film to be called MAGENTA: THE COLOUR OF BLOOD.